NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Genomics-Specimen.page.md

 <a name="request"></a>
 #### request
 SHALL be provided.
 This SHOULD be a reference to the request which initiated collection of the sample.
 SHALL NOT be updated if the sample is used for another test e.g. for re-analysis.
-In this case the ServiceRequest SHALL reference the pre-existing sample via ServiceRequest.specimen.
+In the case that a Specimen needs to be processed as part of a new request, e.g. using a sample in storage,the ServiceRequest SHALL reference the pre-existing sample via ServiceRequest.specimen.
 ```json
 "request":  [
         {